Auphonic Multitrack Processor

 For more details and audio examples see Noise Reduction and Multitrack Audio Examples.

 Global Loudness Normalization calculates the loudness of the final mixdown and applies a constant gain to reach a defined target level.
 The loudness is calculated according to latest broadcast standards (ITU-R BS.1770) and Auphonic supports loudness targets for television (EBU R128, ATSC A/85), radio, podcasts, mobile and more.

 A True Peak Limiter, with 4x oversampling to avoid intersample peaks, is used to limit the final output signal to the selected maximum true peak level and ensures compliance with the selected loudness target.

 High Pass Filter

-An adaptive High Pass Filter cuts disturbing low frequencies, depending on the context (speech, music or noise) of each track.
+An adaptive High Pass Filter cuts unwanted low frequencies, depending on the context (speech, music or noise) of each track.

 For more details see Multitrack Adaptive Filtering.

-The Auphonic Multitrack Processor includes a Parallel Task Queue with configurable CPU, RAM and disk usage.
+The Auphonic Multitrack Processor includes a Parallel Task Queue (multi core processing) with configurable CPU, RAM and disk usage.

-Just drag and drop your tracks into the program window and the multitrack production will be processed in parallel with your current settings.
+Just drag and drop your tracks into the program window and the multitrack production will be processed in parallel (with each track processed on its own core), using your current settings.
 During processing, the progress is shown in the application.

 All your current settings (audio algorithm parameters, parameters of individual tracks, output file options, intros/outros, warnings, hardware settings, etc.) can be saved as Presets.